Margaret RICHARDSON

 South African Art News and Review, Johannesburg: Vol. I No. 7, 20th July, 1961, p.
 5

-"The Jewish Report", Johannesburg, 24th -31st October, 2008.
+"The Jewish Report", Johannesburg, 24th-31st October, 2008

 Items sold on international auctions

-Dreweatts1759: The Fine Auction Group – 20th Cent.
-Design & Decorative Arts, Donnington Priory, 24th June, 2008 – offered through EBay
+Dreweatts1759: 20th Cent.
+Design & Decorative Arts, Donnington Priory, Newbury Berkshire UK - 24th June, 2008

 Web references